 He is an adept higher education administrator and has been successful in transforming higher educational institutions.
-Immediately upon his appointment as the 11th President of Alabama A&M University, Hugine addressed the University’s probationary status with the Southern Association of Colleges and Schools Commission on Colleges, resulting in the removal of the university from SACSCOC’s sanction in December 2009.
-Moreover, he developed a financial plan to address the university’s budgetary issues; reorganized the five academic schools into four colleges (i.e., College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Engineering, Technology and Physical Sciences; and the College of Education, Humanities and Behavioral Sciences); established the division and position of Assistant Vice President for Enrollment Management/ Director of Admissions; expanded institutional advancement to provide increased emphasis on marketing and communication; increased funds from external sources by 146%; and hosted the 2010 White House Initiative on Historically Black Colleges and Universities and a National Poultry Conference, jointly sponsored by two United States Cabinet members: U.S. Attorney General Eric Holder and U.S. Department of Agriculture Secretary Tom Vilsack.
+Immediately upon his appointment as the 11th President of Alabama A&M University, Hugine addressed the University’s probationary status with the Southern Association of Colleges and Schools Commission on Colleges resulting in the removal of the university from SACSCOC’s sanction in December 2009; developed a financial plan to address the university’s budgetary issues; reorganized the five academic schools into four colleges: College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Engineering, Technology and Physical Sciences; and the College of Education, Humanities and Behavioral Sciences; established the division and position of Assistant Vice President for Enrollment Management/ Director of Admissions; expanded institutional advancement to provide increased emphasis on marketing and communication; increased funds from external sources by 146%; and hosted the 2010 White House Initiative on Historically Black Colleges and Universities and a National Poultry Conference jointly sponsored by two United States Cabinet members: U.S. Attorney General Eric Holder and U.S. Department of Agriculture Secretary Tom Vilsack.

-During his tenure at South Carolina State University notable among his achievements was the signing of a Memorandum of Understanding with BWXTY-12 of Oakridge Lab.
-This resulted in the assignment of a high level research executive on loan for three years.
-Relative to capital improvements, he secured $33 million for the completion of the science building addition and the construction of a new engineering and computer science building.
+During his tenure at South Carolina State University notable among his achievements was the signing of a Memorandum of Understanding with BWXTY-12 of Oakridge Lab which resulted in assignment of high level research executive on loan for three years.
+Relative to capital improvements, he secured $33 million for the completion of the science building addition and construction of a new engineering and computer science building.
 He also secured a $42 million loan for the construction of a 755-bed apartment style housing complex for students.
 At the time, the loan was the largest non-student aid funding ever provided by the U.S. Department of Education to any institution.

 He has been recognized for his contributions by several organizations.
-At South Carolina State University, the 755-bed residence hall, The Andrew Hugine, Jr. Living/ Learning Complex, is named in his honor, and he is included in the 2012 Stellar Alumni Calendar of the University.
-Other recognitions include serving as Honorary Chair of the Salute to Education during the Centennial Celebration of Omega Psi Phi Fraternity, Inc.; being honored by the Southern Company and Essence magazine with the Educator Advocate Award at the Evening of Elegance held in conjunction with the Congressional Black Caucus Annual Leadership Conference; and his inclusion in the Noteworthynews section of the September 2013 edition of the national publication Diverse Issues regarding the improved fiscal health of Alabama A&M University under his leadership.
+At South Carolina State University, the 755 bed residence hall, The Andrew Hugine, Jr. Living/ Learning Complex is named in his honor and he is included in the 2012 Stellar Alumni Calendar of the University.
+Other recognitions include serving as Honorary Chair of the Salute to Education during the Centennial Celebration of Omega Psi Phi; honored by the Southern Company and Essence Magazine with the Educator Advocate Award at the Evening of Elegance held in conjunction with the Congressional Black Caucus Annual Leadership Conference; and included in the Noteworthynews section of the September 2013 edition of the national publication Diverse Issues regarding the improved fiscal health of Alabama A&M University under his leadership.

-Dr. Hugine and his wife Abbiegail of more than 40 years have an adult son, Andrew Hugine III and daughter-in-law Karen; a daughter, Akilah Hugine-Elmore and a son-in-law, Quincy Elmore; and a grandson, Amir.
+Dr. Hugine and his wife Abbiegail of more than 40 years have an adult son, Andrew Hugine, III and a daughter-in-law, Karen; an adult daughter, Akilah Hugine-Elmore and a son-in-law, Quincy Elmore; a grandson, Amir; and a granddaughter, Nylah.